razorRun/node-red-contrib-smartlifeair/README.md

 ### Quick summary -

-This npm module will allow you to link up Smartlife and Tuya devices with node red via a cloud service without any firmware chnages.
+This npm module will allow you to link up Smartlife and Tuya devices with node red via a **cloud service without any firmware changes**.

 ### How do I get set up?